-If you have questions about your rotation or if a problem arises, please contact the Department of Graduate Medical Education and speak with the Observership Coordinator.
-We can be reached at 954.659.6418
+If you have questions about your rotation or if a problem arises, please contact the Education Institute and speak with the Physician Observer Coordinator.

 We look forward to your rotation and hope your stay with us is an educationally rewarding one.
 If you have any questions that we did not answer here, please feel free to contact the Research and Education Office – we will be happy to assist you in any way we can.

 Cleveland Clinic Florida reserves the right to terminate an observer’s rotation at any time in the event that the observer’s performance jeopardizes a patient’s well-being or if the observer is unable to achieve the objectives of the educational experience.

 Please contact the Department Education and Specialty programs for any additional information.